-- Physically Health and safety violations of the rental (e.g. black mold) and negligent landlord oversight of housing can result in serious injury and suffering by student tenants. - 2.
-Financially Withholding security deposits inappropriately and adding fraudulent charges is an unwarranted expense to students. - Psychologically Students that experience negligent landlords or housing violations often do not know what to do and feel helpless to resolve it.
+- 1. Physically Health violations (e.g. black mold) and negligent landlord oversight of housing can result in serious injury and suffering by student tenants. - 2.
+Financially Withholding security deposits improperly and adding fraudulent charges to students is an undue expense to students. - Psychologically Students that experience negligent landlords or housing violations often do not know what to do and feel helpless to resolve it.
 This impacts student wellbeing and impacts their transitions to rentals after WWU.

 Currently, there are laws in place in Washington and Bellingham that protect tenants against the offenses.
 The law must be followed and protected.
 Unfortunately, many students do not know their tenant rights or do not know how to resolve housing issues.

 The Associated Students can improve student experiences by providing educational resources as to how to rent and what their rights are, and the city of Bellingham must enforce landlord-tenant policies as the law of Washington sees fit.
 I propose that the AS raise the issue of Tenant Rights Advocacy for the Academic school year of 2013 - 2014 to protect and stand up for students.